Make something different for Taco Tuesday with this easy, delicious Tex-Mex Bowl. Great for a weeknight dinner or to bring for lunch.Jump to Recipe

 Justin is the one who came up with the idea to make a Tex-Mex bowl for dinner one night.
-We had some lettuce that was about to start going bad, some chicken we had thawed but had no clue what to do with, along with some other veggies in the fridge.
+We had some lettuce that was about to start going bad.
+Some chicken we had thawed but had no clue what to do with.
+Along with some other veggies in the fridge.

 This recipe was kind of made up as we went.
 We didn’t have much of a plan but just went with the flow on it.
 And surprisingly, on the first try, we came up with a winner of a recipe!

-The first thing we did was to season the chicken and pan fry it until it was cooked through.
+The first thing we did was to season the chicken and pan-fry it until it was cooked through.
 Of course, if you want a meatless option for a meal, you don’t have to make the chicken for it.
 The seasonings I used include cilantro, cumin, onion powder, garlic powder, and pepper.
 You can really determine the flavor of the meal by using different seasonings to your tastes.

-Meanwhile, as the chicken is cooking, cut up whatever vegetables you want to use in your bowls.
+Cut up whatever vegetables you want to use in your bowls.
 We used tomato and avocado for ours but would have also used onion if we had some.
 I did add a little extra onion powder to the chicken to help make up for the missing flavor of the freshly chopped onion.

 As I mentioned earlier, we had some lettuce in the fridge that had been in there a while and was starting to go bad.
 Normally tacos would use tortilla shells of some type, but we figured the lettuce would make this a little more healthy.
 And we didn’t have any taco shells in the pantry either.